MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 ![Screenshot showing Screenshot showing Alert widget.](./media/create-web-dashboard-alerts/alert-widget-name-age.png)

----

 ## Next steps

-To learn how to create a dashboard in the new web console with the Performance widget, see [How create a dashboard with the Performance widget in the Web console](manage-create-web-dashboard-perf.md).
+To learn how to create a dashboard in the new web console with the Performance widget, see [How to create a dashboard with the Performance widget in the Web console](manage-create-web-dashboard-perf.md).